EureCalla/EureCalla/README.md

 ### About Me
-I'm a professional finite element method engineer.
+I'm a professional Finite-Element-Method engineer.
 I am diligently learning the Python language for the field of machine learning.

 📫 How to reach me: hatdog63@gmail.com